-ABB AT100 transmitters are used extensively around the world to accurately measure level in process vessels.
+ABB AT200 transmitters (in conjunction with KM26 Level Gauges) are used extensively around the world to accurately measure level.
 High accuracy and no maintenance are two of the most common reasons for choosing this technology.
-With optional ratings to 800°F (427°C) and 3000 PSI (207 bar), ABB's Magnetostrictive Level Transmitters are suitable for almost any application.
-HART, Honeywell DE, and Foundation Fieldbus Protocol options make our AT100's easy to connect digitally to most control systems.
-LCD displays provide indication as 4-20mA, %, and other engineering units.
+With optional ratings to 800° F / 427° C, ABB's Magnetostrictive Level Transmitters are suitable for almost any application.
+HART, Foundation Fieldbus and Honeywell DE Protocol options make our AT200's easy to connect to most control systems.
+The LCD display provides indication as 4-20mA, %, and other engineering units.

-When used on Storage Tanks, concerns of high accuracy, low maintenance and reasonable cost leads customers to install flexible probe versions of the AT100's in their storage tanks.
-With the ability to be easily installed to a maximum of 75 feet (23 meters), almost any liquid storage application can be handled.
-Some common liquids include water, acids, caustics, propane, ammonia, oils, fuels, chemicals, and waste liquids.
-An optional internal 20-segment increment table allows the AT100 to provide volumetric output in vertical cylinder, horizontal cylinder or spherical vessels (See Section 4 for details on the Volumetric Strapping Table).
+When used on Storage Tanks, concerns of high accuracy, low maintenance and reasonable cost leads customers to install a KM26 for visual indication with an AT200 for connection to the DCS System.
+An optional internal 20-segment increment table allows the AT200 to provide accurate output in horizontal or round vessels (See Section 4 for details on the Volumetric Strapping Table).

-ABB's AT100's can be used as "Displacer Replacers".
+ABB's AT200's can be used as an option for a "Displacer Replacer".
 Most Liquid Level Displacers in dynamic processes have seen many repetitive problems in operation including the following: extreme errors in output due to specific gravity changes, leaks around the torque tube penetration, and low or stuck readings due to product buildup on the torque tube or displacer.
-AT100's can be inserted into the existing Displacer Chambers or a new External Chambers to solve the listed problems.
+A new Chamber (KM26 Level Gauge) can be provided with the AT200.
 Tremendous improvements in accuracy will be realized.
-Additionally, this is an extremely easy way to update pneumatic Displacer Transmitters.
+Additionally, this is an extremely easy way to convert pneumatic Displacer Transmitters.

-The Magnetostrictive Level Transmitter (AT100) can be used to measure the level of interface between two fluids The AT100 is the finest technology available for liquid level interface measurement and control.
-ABB AT100's can be equipped to provide two (2) level indications: one for interface and a second for total level.
-Designs are available for differences of specific gravity down to 0.04 differences.
+The Magnetostrictive Level Transmitter (AT200) with the KM26 Level Gauge can be used to measure Interface Level.
+The AT200 is the finest technology available for liquid interface level measurement and control.
+ABB AT200's can also provide two 4-20mA outputs when coupled with the RI100 Repeat Indicator: one for total level and a one for interface level.
+Designs are available for interface level measurement with specific gravity differences as low as 0.03.
 Most commonly applied to oil and water separator interface, this technique is used in many process applications.
 Others include HF acid / propane vessels, de-salters and sumps.